dmx-systems/dmx-documentation/docs/user.rst

 The user chooses what is relevant to the current context and visualizes it by revealing the relevant topics and associations from the database in a topicmap.
 Thus it shows a situation-based selection of the whole database content.
 In the beginning, there is only one topicmap, it's called "untitled".
+Find out how to add topicmaps in the section :ref:`user-organizing-the-working-context`.

 .. image:: _static/topic-map-selector.png